SmartAudioTools/serializejson/README.rst

     - can automatically recognize objects in json from keys names and recreate them, without the need of "__class__" key, if passed in recognized_classes.
 It allows loading foreign json serialized with others libraries who only save objects attributes.
     - dumps and loads support string path.
     - can iteratively encode (with append) and decode (with iterator) a list in json, saving memory space during the process of serialization et deserialization.
-    - WARNING : tuple, time.struct_time, collections.Counter, collections.OrderedDict, collections.defaultdict, namedtuples and dataclass are not yet correctly serialized
+    - WARNING : tuple, dict with no-string keys, time.struct_time, collections.Counter, collections.OrderedDict, collections.defaultdict, namedtuples and dataclass are not yet correctly serialized

 Install